eugestumm/eugestumm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Euge Stumm [(pronouns: they/them/elle/elu)](https://studentaffairs.howard.edu/diversity-inclusion/lgbtq-resources/pronouns#:~:text=We%20want%20Howard%20to%20be,opportunity%20to%20share%20their%20pronouns.), a Ph.D. student in Literary, Cultural, and Linguistic studies at the University of Miami.
-My main research interests are gender and sexuality studies, queer theory, Brazil, cinema, digital humanities, and cultural studies.
+I am Euge Stumm [(pronouns: they/them/elle/elu)](https://studentaffairs.howard.edu/diversity-inclusion/lgbtq-resources/pronouns), a Ph.D. student in Literary, Cultural, and Linguistic studies at the University of Miami.
+My research investigates how gender and sexual dissidents in Latin America construct language to encompass their experiences, focusing on cultural productions in non-binary Spanish in Argentina and Pajubá in Brazil.
+Currently, I am working on the Digital Humanities project "[Pajubá Digital Archive](https://eugestumm.github.io/PajubaDigitalArchive/)," which catalogs productions on and in the Brazilian cryptolect Pajubá (or Bajubá).

-I regularly update this website with all my publications, projects, talks, and other projects.
+I regularly update this website with all my [publications](https://eugestumm.github.io/publications/), [projects](https://eugestumm.github.io/projects/), [conference presentations](https://eugestumm.github.io/talks/), and my [curriculum vitae](https://eugestumm.github.io/assets/cv_euge_stumm.pdf).

 ## Contact information

-You can contact me at [ehs89@miami.edu](mailto:ehs89@miami.edu) or [eugestumm@gmail.com](mailto:eugestumm@gmail.com)
+You can contact me at [ehs89@miami.edu](mailto:ehs89@miami.edu).